Deduplicate Across Salesforce Leads and Contacts

 • A Message with details

-• The Duplicate Group ID which indicates which records will be merged together
+• The Duplicate Group ID indicates which records will be merged together

 • A record Status that identifies which were picked as master and which were identified as duplicates and merged into the master.
 See below for more details